-determined the times.
+determined allotted periods.
 He planned the exact times when nations should emerge and decline.
 (CSB)

-places where they should live.
+boundaries of their dwelling place.
 He also planned the specific area to be occupied by each nation.
 He is God, the Designer (things were not left to Chance, as the Epicureans thought).
 (CSB)